vitorvezani/anonymous-questions-app/backend/docs/api_development.md

 }
 ```

+### Run

+`go get -u github.com/gin-gonic/gin` in the terminal to download the gin dependency

+when everything compile run:

+`go run main.go`

+access `requests.rest` and send the `ping` request

-To see the final result `git checkout adding-server-final`
+To see the final result `git checkout . && git checkout gin_added`